mankofeman/mankofeman/README.md

-## Hi there 👋 my name is Aleksandr
+## Hi there, my name is Aleksandr 👋

 ### I’m currently learning in SCHOOL 21 and my login is ebalgruu<br/>
 <br/>
 <!--